 Call a religion which holds that its story is worth using because it tells some basic truths about what is and what ought to be “realist religions.”
 Christianity, and especially Catholicism, have been realistic religions.

-A move within a realistic religion to many holding, explicitly or implicity, non-cognitivism provides a temptation to think that the story is no longer worth telling.
+A trend within a realistic religion to adopting non-cognitivism, explicitly or implicity, provides a basis for a temptation to think that the story is no longer worth telling.
+Secularism in the surrounding culture fosters such a trend.
 I do not want to talk with my fellow Catholics about this temptation because I fear that it may help it become vivid for them.
 That temptation certainly threatens me.
 So, I struggle to understand how the Catholic Christian story can tell the truth about what is and ought to be.
 Perhaps, making my thoughts public may help others with similar anxieties.

 * An improved version of my dissertation examining Ludwig Wittgenstein’s Remarks on the Foundation of Mathematics is in my book: Strict Finitism, The Hague 1970